Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 Electric Kiwi does not own or operate power generation plants (as Genesis Energy or Contact Energy do), it is focused on using technology to maximise its customers' consumption efficiency.
 In that sense, Electric Kiwi is arguably one of the greenest electricity retailers in New Zealand.

 In 2024, Electric Kiwi moved all their residential plans to time-of-use pricing, giving customers access to lower electricity rates during off-peak hours.
+They have since introduced a flat plan (Everyday, launched in June 2025), but two out of three of their plans involve cheaper offpeak pricing.
 Shifting energy usage to off-peak times often aligns with periods of higher renewable energy generation, so customers can help the environment whilst lowering their power bills.
 Aside from generating your own renewable energy, such as solar, Electric Kiwi believes that reducing peak consumption is the best thing kiwis can do to help the environment.

 They also offer the ‘Green Meter’, a digital tool that helps customers to understand the predicted CO2 emissions of electricity supply at any given time, so they can be conscious of their electricity emissions.